Sponsor Licence Refused

 When an application is deemed to be invalid and subsequently rejected by the Home Office the application fee will be refunded and no further action will be taken.
 Therefore, the applicant is free to correct their mistake and make a further application as soon as they are able to put a valid application together.

-Sponsor Licence Application refused
+Sponsor Licence refusal reasons

 The implications of a refusal are much more significant.
 An application for a sponsor licence is likely to refused in situations where: